TopsAppDeveloper/Monogram-HD/PrivicyPolicy.md

 Privacy Policy for Qr scanner

 Camera (android.permission.CAMERA)
-Camera is needed for scanning QR code or Barcode.
+Camera is needed for take picture.

 Data Retention Policy, Managing Your Information
 We do not collect any data from any user.